jhargett1/keeper-app-react/README.md

-# React Programming Keeper Puns App
+# Note Taking App

-This is a simple React app that displays programming-related puns.
+This is a simple note taking app built with React.

 ## Usage